-Students must finish all four core classes as well as 12 credits of electives before beginning their thesis project.
-A major requirement for satisfactory work on the thesis is timely completion.
-Students are required to finish their thesis in the Winter and Spring quarters of their final year, and thesis presentations are scheduled for the end of Spring quarter.
-In certain cases, with permission from the student's reader, a student may extend thesis work through the following Summer quarter or Fall quarter.
-Failure to complete on time may result in a report of No Credit, and will require the student to re-enroll in thesis credits the following Winter and Spring quarters to work on a new thesis.
-Students who are allowed by their reader to continue work on their thesis project after registering for their total number of thesis credits are required to take an additional two credits each quarter that involves faculty effort until completion; this includes the quarter in which the thesis is submitted and the final public presentation is made.
+Students are required to work on their thesis in the Winter and Spring Quarters, including attending the thesis workshop, of their final year with completion in the Spring Quarter.
+Thesis presentations are scheduled for the end of Spring quarter.
+In rare cases, with permission from the student's reader and the Director, a student may extend thesis work through the following Summer Quarter of the same academic year.
+Students who are allowed by their reader to continue work on their thesis project after registering for the required 16 thesis credits are required to take an additional four credits each quarter that involves faculty effort until completion; this includes the quarter in which the thesis is submitted and the final public presentation is made.
 The extra thesis credits taken do not count toward the student's degree.